magento/magento2-page-builder/docs/create-basic-content-type/step-4-add-form.md

-# Step 4: Add editor
+# Step 4: Add form

 {: .bs-callout .bs-callout-info }
 The development of this tutorial is currently **IN PROGRESS**.

-Page Builder provides an editor that slides out from the right of the screen within the Admin UI to give users a way to add content and customize the appearance of your content type, as shown in the screen shot.
-All you have to do is create a UI component form and a layout for the editor to use.
+Page Builder provides an editor that slides out from the right of the screen within the Admin UI to give you a way to add content and customize the appearance of your content type, as shown in the screen shot.
+To use and customize this editor for your needs, you need to create a UI component form along with the layout to display that form.

 ![Create config file](../images/content-type-editor.png)

 ## Configuration

-Reference your UI component form as shown here in the `<type>` element of your configuration file:
+In your configuration file, reference your UI component form as shown here within the `<type>` element:

 ```xml
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"